chiseanchang0727/Projects/Data_Analysis_project.md

 2. Identify Key Metrics
     - Determine which metric(s) are impacting low revenue
-3. Analyze In-Game Metrics
+3. Determine Retention-related In-Game Metrics by EDA
     - Identify relevant in-game metrics that contribute to retention performance

 4. Identify Behavioral Patterns
-    - Analyze user behavior data to identify patterns associated with good performance
+    - Analyze user behavior data to identify patterns associated with good in-game performance

 5. Generate Insights from Hypotheses and Validation
-    - Develop actionable strategies to improve revenue performance based on insights gained from analysis and testing
+    - Identify the reason of good in-game performance with the insights from hypothesis

 6. A/B Tests Proposal

-    - Propose A/B tests to validate hypotheses and measure impact on retention performance Analyze Results
+    - Propose A/B tests to validate hypotheses

 6. Conclusions
-    - Summarize key findings and recommendations for future analysis and experimentation to continue improving revenue performance.
+    - Summarize key findings and recommendations for future strategies

 # Assess Product Performance